Modified Abelian Gauge Theories: Conclusions and outlook

 Similar techniques as discussed here, can also be used for non-Abelian 0-form symmetries, e.g., for non-Abelian gauge theories described by a Lie group.
 Beyond the implications for anomalies an their cancellation, see \cite{Saito:2025idl}, this can have clear phenomenological applications.
-In particular, a restriction on the sum of topological sectors or a coupling to a topological field theory sector, see, e.g., \cite{Seiberg:2010qd, Kapustin:2014gua, Freed:2017rlk, Tanizaki:2019rbk, Brennan:2023kpw, Najjar:2025htp}, can have important consequences for fields that couple to the topological charge density, such as axions, e.g., \cite{Choi:2023pdp, Reece:2023iqn, Agrawal:2023sbp, Cordova:2023her, Dierigl:2024cxm} and \cite{Reece:2023czb} for a review.
+In particular, a restriction on the sum of topological sectors or a coupling to a topological field theory sector, see, e.g., \cite{Pantev:2005rh, Pantev:2005wj, Pantev:2005zs, Seiberg:2010qd, Kapustin:2014gua, Freed:2017rlk, Tanizaki:2019rbk, Brennan:2023kpw, Najjar:2025htp}, can have important consequences for fields that couple to the topological charge density, such as axions, e.g., \cite{Choi:2023pdp, Reece:2023iqn, Agrawal:2023sbp, Cordova:2023her, Dierigl:2024cxm} and \cite{Reece:2023czb} for a review.
 Since the group cohomology classes $H^D \big(Q;\mathrm{U}(1) \big)$ or bordism groups $\Omega^{\xi}_D (Q)$ classify such topological couplings they will generically be affected by the modification.
-These restriction can further be implemented on the lattice (e.g., \cite{Abe:2022nfq, Kan:2023yhz} for modifications of $c_1$) which should allow for a treatment of challenging strong coupling dynamics.
+It would further be interesting to connect the modification of a characteristic class described by a top-form when pulled back to spacetime with the decomposition of the theory in several individual universes, see, e.g., \cite{Hellerman:2006zs}.
+Moreover, restriction of the type discussed in this work can be implemented on the lattice (e.g., \cite{Abe:2022nfq, Kan:2023yhz} for modifications of $c_1$) which should allow for a treatment of challenging strong coupling dynamics.

 The transition from group (co)homology to bordism groups is in general very interesting, since it allows one to understand the effect of gravity in the modification of (generalized) symmetries and the connected non-conservation of some of the charges \cite{Yonekura:2020ino}.
 This is closely related to the Swampland Cobordism Conjecture \cite{McNamara:2019rup}.
 In particular, the homotopy fiber analysis encodes a gauging of these global symmetries and verifies the expectation that such a gauging can introduce new conserved charges which need to be violated in the full theory of quantum gravity.